SumoLogic/sumologic-content/Lacework/readme.md

 Download the json content for the dashboard, [stored here](Applications_and_Dashboards/Lacework_Alerts_Overview.json)

-Open the .json file in a text editor of your choosing and replace the string of `$$lacework` to the value you have setup in your Sumo Logic account.
+Open the .json file in a text editor of your choosing and do a find and replace of the string `$$lacework` to the metadata key and values you have setup in your Sumo Logic account.
+For example, `_sourceCategory=prod/lacework` or `_collector=*lacework*`

 Import the dashboard into your Library.
 [Follow the steps here.](https://help.sumologic.com/05Search/Library/Export-and-Import-Content-in-the-Library#import-content-in-the-library)